 Figure out how many eggs you want per day.
-Multiple that number by two and get that many hens.
+Multiply that number by two and get that many hens.

 That’s the simplest approach.

-Below, I’ll go into several other approaches.
-I’ll also answer other questions you may have about how many chickens to get.
+Below, I’ll explore alternative approaches and answer other questions you may have about raising chickens.

 How many chickens do I need for a family of 4?